ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

 # How to add or remove a network interface from an IBM i virtual machine (VM)
 {: #managing-network-interface-ibmi}

 Since IBM PowerVC Version 1.2.2, IBM PowerVC can dynamically add a network interface controller (NIC) to a VM or remove a NIC from a VM.
 IBM PowerVC does not set the IP address for new network interfaces that are created after the machine deployment.
 Any removal of a NIC results in freeing the IP address that was set on it.
-You must remove and readd the IBm i VM network interface if you choose to disconnect the {{site.data.keyword.powerSys_notm}} IBM i VM from a public network.
+You must remove and readd the IBM i VM network interface if you choose to disconnect the {{site.data.keyword.powerSys_notm}} IBM i VM from a public network.
 {: shortdesc}

 When you toggle a public network off and then on, the IBM console regenerates new internal and external IP addresses.
 You need to check the IBM console for the new internal IP address to complete this procedure.